SIGN UP TO OUR NEWS!

 Challenge route: 94km with 2300m ascent [ride profile]

-Day 3: Aritzo to Valico Strisaili
+Day 4: Aritzo to Valico Strisaili

-Classic route: 83km with 1600m ascent [ride profile]
+Classic route: 76.4km with 1470m ascent [ride profile]

-Challenge route: 110km with 2300m ascent [ride profile]
+Challenge route: 104.8km with 2110m ascent [ride profile]

 Day 5: Valico Strisaili to Cala Gonone

-Leaving your mountain retreat behind, you climb gently to Valico Talana (1100m) for a breathtaking view of the coastal plain way below.
+Leaving your mountain retreat behind, you climb gently to Valico Talana (1100m) for a breathtaking view of the coastal plain below.
 The only way is down, and this descent has style!
 Next up is the magnificent Orientale Sarda road, showcased by the Giro d’Italia in Spring 2017.
-Built in the 1800’s, it is a feat of engineering that climbs up to the Passo di Genna Silana (1008m).
+Built in the 1800s, it is a feat of engineering that climbs up to the Passo di Genna Silana (1008m).

 Classic route: 79km with 1300m ascent [ride profile]